 Late-comers are common.
 We all have friends who cannot be punctual.
 I have buyers who would back-out 15-30 mins before a deal.

 There are buyers who would not reply and go Missing-in-Action.
 The list goes on.

-I do have my own personal ‘instincts’ checklist on whether I should proceed with the deal but there is just so little you can do if the buyer ultimately does not show up.
+I do have my own personal ‘instincts’ checklist on whether I should proceed with the deal but it is just so little you can do if the buyer ultimately does not show up.

 4) Negotiations are the norm in Carousell

 Negotiations are what people do to reach a mutual agreement.
-Low-balling is a term used to describe ridiculously low bid or offering.
+Low-balling is a term used to describe a ridiculously low bid or offer.